-From NASCAR to Dollywood to Sevierville, this region offers an unusually interesting array of manmade and natural attractions.
+From NASCAR to Dollywood to Sevierville, the region bordering Great Smoky Mountains National Park offers an unusually interesting array of manmade and natural attractions.
+Impact-Site-Verification: -2116783280

 The Great Smoky Mountains in eastern Tennessee is one the most beautiful places in North America to visit any time of year.
 The buds of spring brighten up the valley of the Forks of the Little Pigeon River below, in summer the mountains are thick with foliage, autumn brings spectacular colors cascading down The Smokies, as if painted by an artist’s hand, and winter’s snowfalls blanket the mountains with a pristine white powder.